kochekovich-ivan/c-cpp-algorithms/README.md

 ---

 ## Goals
-- Master modern C++ for algorithms and system-level programming
+- Master modern C/C++ for algorithms and system-level programming
 - Build a portfolio of competitive programming and applied algorithm projects